How to Interpret Dreams of Children and Pregnancy

 Upon listening to my commentary, the dreamer informed me that three months earlier she was sparked by a new and grander vision and commitment to certain aspects of her life.

-Further Commentary: The abandoned child is a common motif in dreams—something has gotten left behind, forgotten, dismissed.
+Further commentary: The abandoned child is a common motif in dreams—something has been left behind, forgotten, or dismissed.
 We may not be aware of this “abandonment” for two reasons: 1) Our decisions seemed to be so “right” at the time and thus the sacrifice was not deemed important, or 2) We followed a life path set for us by other’s expectations without questioning or becoming aware that we had even made a choice.

-Sometimes a child, a life direction, has been left behind, but other times it is simply discovered at just the right time.
+Sometimes a child (i.e., a life direction) has been left behind, but other times it is simply discovered at just the right time.
 A new life, not a resurrected one, is upon us.
-Sometimes it is our exploration that leads to our discovery of this “child,” but other times the child is obscured or hidden in difficult feelings or the business of everyday life which can keep us marching to an old beat never making room for something new to blossom.
+Our exploration can lead to our discovery of this “child,” or the child might be obscured or hidden within difficult feelings or the business of everyday life.
+This can keep us marching to an old beat while never making room for something new to blossom.
 The dream below suggests such a process.

 Upon hearing my commentary, the dreamer reported that she was “navigating three goals right now: teaching, writing and renewing her counseling license.”
 She said, “All three I cherish, and each one has certain caveats and have felt rather daunting.”

-Further Commentary: Sometimes dreams have specific numbers.
-They don’t always mean there are a specific number of things to consider; sometimes dreams present more than one of something in order to amplify the importance of the symbol.
-I took an educated guess for this dreamer that there were three specific things and indeed there were.
+Further commentary: Sometimes dreams include specific numbers.
+They don’t always mean there are a specific number of things to consider, though.
+Dreams can also present more than one of something in order to amplify the importance of the symbol.
+However, I took an educated guess for this dreamer that there were three specific things, and indeed there were.

-The dream also suggests that making space for these three children, these three new things in her life, may require a little force, conviction, or “stubbornness.”
+The dream also suggests that making space for these three "children," or new things in her life, may require a little force, conviction, or “stubbornness.”
 I love details like this in dreams that show a kind of attitude one needs in taking on a new task.

-While I didn’t raise the issue of the darkness or dreariness in my response to the dreamer (depicted by the “huge dark and dreary house”), I wondered whether she suffered from a little bit of a depression or low mood.
-If that turned out to be the case, I would think that her mood might not lift with anti-depressants or positive self talk, or other remedies alone; her low moods might not really lift unless she took on her new tasks.
+While I didn’t raise the issue of the darkness or dreariness in my response to the dreamer (depicted by the “huge, dark, and dreary house”), I wondered whether she suffered from a little bit of a depression or low mood.
+If that turned out to be the case, I would think that her mood might not lift with antidepressants, positive self-talk, or other remedies alone.
+Rather, her low moods might not really lift unless she took on her new tasks.